top of page

 materials that run amuck

-bring water to willow and phragmites
+bring water to willow and common reeds

-bent against and fueling its will
+bent against and fueling their will

 microscopic architectures